 All my travel buddies in Mexico used the SteriPen Ultra UV Water Purifier and none of them died.
 This weird piece of equipment uses UV light to kill anything in the water that could then kill your bowels.
 It works in just seconds, is rechargeable, and can ultimately purify 15,000 liters of water.
 I watched it happen myself.
 I don’t get it, but it works.
 A gift from above, no doubt.

 A pharmacy is never far away in Mexico City; you should be able to find what you need and it’s probably much, much cheaper than you’re used to.
-Pro Tip: Make note of the generic names of medication since they’ll probably be called something different down there.
-Viagra’s the same though.

 If you haven’t jumped on the packing cube bandwagon yet, I worry about your mental state.
 Finally ordering a set of packing cubes was the best travel decision I’ve ever made.
 And I’ve made some great ones (I’m looking at you, driving across Italy without a map or cellphone).
-They’re perfect for simplifying the packing process and for generally keeping your shit together, especially if you’re not always DTF–down to fold.
-I use the 5-piece TravelWise Packing Cube System, and so should you.
-Your travel life will be better for it, I promise.

-But first, PIN ME ⇣⇣⇣
+But first, pin me ⇣⇣⇣